dmolz/coinbase-parser/README.md

 }
 ```

-*avg_cost:* Average cost of all MATIC purchased
+**avg_cost:** Average cost of all MATIC purchased

-*amount:* Amount of MATIC currently held on Coinbase/Pro
+**amount:** Amount of MATIC currently held on Coinbase/Pro

-*usd_spent:* Total amount of USD spent on MATIC
+**usd_spent:** Total amount of USD spent on MATIC

-*sold, qty:* List of amounts of MATIC sold during each sell order
+**sold, qty:** List of amounts of MATIC sold during each sell order

-*sold, prices:* List of prices MATIC was at during each sell order
+**sold, prices:** List of prices MATIC was at during each sell order

-*sold, total_usd:* Total USD accrued from sales of MATIC
+**sold, total_usd:** Total USD accrued from sales of MATIC

-*sent*: Total amount of MATIC that has been sent to another wallet.
+**sent:** Total amount of MATIC that has been sent to another wallet.

-NOTE: Crypto that has been sent from Coinbase to other wallets will only show the total amount of that crypto that has been sent
+*NOTE:* Crypto that has been sent from Coinbase to other wallets will only show the total amount of that crypto that has been sent